-wildflower walking Holidays in the Pyrenees
+Wildflower Holidays in the Pyrenees

 In early spring, the rugged grandeur of the Pyrenees is complemented by a profusion of flowers equal to any in Europe for beauty, abundance and variety.
 It provides great pleasure for all and a unique experience for the botanical enthusiast.
 The Pyrenees is a floral crossroads where the alpine gentians, primulas and pasque flowers of northern Europe meet the wild daffodils of the Iberian peninsula.
-Many species are unique and such is the variety (with around 160 endemic species) that the Pyrenees are often referred to as the Flower Garden of Europe.
+Many species are unique and, with around 160 endemic species, the Pyrenees are often referred to as the Flower Garden of Europe.

-By June as the snow recedes and the hillsides come to life, elegant pink snowbells and pyrenean buttercups are some of the first flowers to emerge.
+As the snow recedes, and the hillsides come to life, elegant pink snowbells and pyrenean buttercups are some of the first flowers to emerge.
 Carpets of wild daffodils are punctuated by vibrant blue gentians, cowslips, oxslips, burnt tip orchids and swathes of pink and yellow elder-flower orchids.
-By running water the dramatic yellows of marsh marigolds and globeflowers can be seen from afar, whilst closer inspection reveals purple large-flowered butterworts, dainty pink birds-eye primroses and a dazzling array of moisture loving orchids.
+By running water, the dramatic yellows of marsh marigolds and globeflowers can be seen from afar, whilst closer inspection reveals purple large-flowered butterworts, dainty pink birds-eye primroses and a dazzling array of moisture loving orchids.
 Out in the open, the feathery plumes of the Pyrenean asphodel reach for the skies.
 The equally stunning St Bruno, St Bernard and martagon lillies can often be found nestling in shady spots.

-Two endemics worthy of particular note are the Ramonda (often found in shady crevices with purple flowers rising from rosettes of fleshy green leaves); and in the limestone rocks and crags, the striking Saxifraga longifolia both of which you will not see anywhere else in the world.
+Two endemics worthy of particular note are the Ramonda (often found in shady crevices with purple flowers rising from rosettes of fleshy green leaves); and in the limestone rocks and crags, the striking Saxifraga longifolia, both of which you will not see anywhere else in the world.
 For a few weeks in June the delicate Lady’s Slipper also flowers in the Valle de Tena, which is so rare all viewings are conducted under the watchful eye of a local guard!

 Even as late as August and September, some flowers are still emerging for the first time such as the proud blue and yellow monkshoods, the deep purple cups of the autumn crocus, and the large sunflower like heads of the stemless Carline Thistle.